 Early Adoption of Online Counseling Among Spanish-Speaking Therapists

 Online searches for telehealth services such as Talkspace and Better Help have increased in the last few years as these platforms become more popular.
 Indeed, many Spanish-speaking therapists are starting to take advantage of this trend.
-Spanish-speaking therapists in Psychology Today’s therapist directory are 30% more likely to offer counseling online than English-only therapists.
+Spanish-speaking therapists are 30% more likely to offer counseling online than English-only therapists.

 “Teletherapy helps me reach clients that I otherwise would not be able to,” says Samaniego Estrada.
 “When thinking of people that I’ve been able to provide the online service, many of them did not find other Spanish-speaking therapists in their area.”
 She advertises specifically in west Texas, where there is a shortage of mental health professionals.
 As a result, about 30% of her practice’s therapy sessions are through telehealth, and of those about a third are conducted in Spanish.
 “The clients who are taking advantage of teletherapy love it,” she says.